 1. It takes time

 Compared to purchasing a pre-built home, a custom home will significantly take more time before you can move in.
-Depending on the scope and timing of the project, expect a timeline of anywhere from 7 months to a year or more for a custom home.
+Depending on how long you can afford to wait to live in your new home, this could slow you down a bit.
+It’s common to expect a timeline of anywhere from 7 months to a year for a custom built and designed home.
 However, the wait is always worth it for a home that is designed specifically for you.

 2. The initial investment may cost more